aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render CGM to XLSM" h2="Export CGM File to XLSM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert CGM files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert CGM files to XLSM.

+The process of converting CGM to XLSM involves two steps.
+Firstly, Aspose.PDF for .NET is used to export the CGM file to XLSX.
+This component provides a comprehensive set of features for manipulating PDF documents, including the ability to export CGM files to XLSX.

+Once the CGM file has been exported to XLSX, Aspose.Cells for .NET can be used to convert the XLSX file to XLSM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets in a variety of formats, including XLSX and XLSM.
+It provides a comprehensive set of features for working with spreadsheets, including the ability to convert XLSX to XLSM.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert CGM file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+Using Aspose.Total for .NET, developers can easily and quickly convert CGM files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a reliable and powerful solution for developers who need to quickly and accurately convert CGM files to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}